mobiletest2016/machine-learning-articles/articles/what-is-dropout-reduce-overfitting-in-your-neural-networks.md

 Additionally, methods that improve classic SGD - like [momentum](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/extensions-to-gradient-descent-from-momentum-to-adabound.md/#momentum) - can be used as well, and show similar improvements as with regular neural networks (Srivastava et al., 2014).

-What the authors also found to be useful during training is applying _max-norm regularization_, which means constraining the norm of the incoming weight to be bounded by some maximum value \[latex\]c\[/latex\].
+What the authors also found to be useful during training is applying _max-norm regularization_, which means constraining the norm of the incoming weight to be bounded by some maximum value $c$.
 This value must be set by the engineer upfront, and determined using a validation set (Srivastava et al., 2014).

 Combining Dropout with max-norm regularization improves performance compared to using Dropout alone, but the authors reported even better results when Dropout and max-norm regularization are combined with two other things: